- Step 1: Adopt the Right Frame of Mind

 Lunge

 There are many variations of the lunge.
 One of the most effective lunges is just a big step forward with one foot and making a 90-degree knee bend while keeping the back foot in place.
 You then retract the forward foot back and alternate between your feet like that.
-This is not only a good squatting exercise for your thighs and glutes, it is also plyometric (e.g., it combines strength with cardio exercise).
+This is not only a good squatting exercise for your thighs and glutes, but also plyometric (e.g., it combines strength with cardio exercise).
 Remember to put the focus on the front foot, the back foot is there to keep you stable.

 Squat

 Along with the Push-Up, the Squat is a core exercise of Calisthenics and fitness in general and has been for millennia.
 Why change things now, when you can do squats with no additional equipment needed?
 Stand straight with your feet straight underneath your shoulders.
 Bend your knees to 90-degrees while keeping your upper-body completely straight and then come back up again.
-It’s that easy but its immensely effective in building those legs and glutes.
+It’s that easy but it’s immensely effective in building those legs and glutes.
 You can vary the focus of your squats by speeding them up or slowing them down.
 Faster squads aid in cardio, while slowing down focusses more on stability and muscle strength.
 Consider combining both fast and slow squats in your routine.
 A very inexpensive addition to Squats would be Resistance Bands.

 Burpee

-Burpees will be one of the most challenging Calisthenics exercise you’ll ever do, and they’re super simple.
+Burpees will be one of the most challenging Calisthenics exercises you’ll ever do, and they’re super simple.
 You don’t need any Calisthenics equipment either.
 A Burpee combines a Squat with a Straight Arm Plank Hold or a Push-Up.
 From a standing position, squat down until your hands can reach the floor, from there get into a Push-Up position (Straight Arm Plank Hold), then come back up into the original standing position.
 For extra cardio and strength, perform 1 Push-Up before getting back up.

 Hollow Body Hold

 Lay flat and straight on the floor on your back, with your arms stretched above you and held together.
 Keep your feet together too.
 Raise both your arms and your feet ~1 foot off the floor while keeping them straight and hold that position.
-You can vary the height at which your raise your limbs for added difficulty.
+You can vary the height at which you raise your limbs for added difficulty.

 Wall-Sit